 « Go back to: Events

-Lectures by Dr. Ruth Rebecca Tietjen and Hina Haq
+‘Affective Extremism’ by Dr. Ruth Rebecca Tietjen and Hina Haq

-When: December 8th, 2022, 15:00-17:00
+When: December 15th, 2022, 15:30-17:00

 Hina Haq is a doctoral researcher in the Institute of Cognitive Science at the Osnabrück University.
 She is a member of the Research Training Group (RTG) on ‘Situated Cognition’ based in Ruhr-University Bochum and Osnabrück University.
 She has worked as program manager and psychologist at Sabaoon (De-Radicalization Centre, Pakistan) before starting her doctorate in Osnabrück.
 Her project in RTG is focused on ‘Affective Scaffoldings by Extremist Groups’.
 Her current research focuses on the situated perspective of affective bonding of recruits with extremist groups, understanding radical narratives, and the study of affective strategies by extremists and right-wing radical groups.
 Her PhD publication includes “Radicalization through the Lens of Situated Affectivity” (Frontiers in Psychology, 2020).

 Abstract dr. Tietjen: